Glasgow secure back-to-back wins over Edinburgh

 Their pressure did tell in the end, though.
 Glasgow, as passive in the first half here as they were steely last week, could not defend a driven lineout, Crosbie crashing over with Boffelli landing a beauty of a conversion from out wide.
 The crowd of more than 25,000 were lapping it up.

 There was an occasional sign of life from Glasgow, normally provided by the dump truck Tuipulotu.
-Another surge, where Edinburgh bounced off him as if was a human wall, took Glasgow downfield and they stayed there until Fagerson scored from a smart play off a lineout.
+Another surge, where Edinburgh bounced off him as if he was a human wall, took Glasgow downfield and they stayed there until Fagerson scored from a smart play off a lineout.

-Boffelli put over a penalty just before the break, which made it an eight-point game.
+Boffelli put over a penalty just before the break.
 Edinburgh should have been further ahead and, given their history this season, eight points was a precarious advantage.

-Blair's side have had a wretched habit of coughing up decent leads in the URC this season and the ghost of defeats revisited them when Glasgow suddenly got a foothold.
+Blair's side have had a wretched habit of coughing up decent leads and the ghost of defeats revisited them when Glasgow suddenly got a foothold.

 Just before the hour they scored their third try from not far off their third proper attack.
 It was a pearler.
 Richie Gray, Sione Vailanu and Cancelliere combined at pace down the right.
 The wing then put in Jordan for the score, the fly-half then landing the conversion to make it 20-19.